What is Co-CREATE?

 - Report writing – the purposes of

-- A philosophical encounter with identity and mental illness
+- A philosophical encounter with identity and emotional wellness

-Co-CREATE is an interactive exploration of the critical and practical understanding of participant engagement, recovery and the stigma which still surrounds discussions of mental illness.
+Co-CREATE is an interactive exploration of the critical and practical understanding of participant engagement, recovery and the stigma which still surrounds discussions of emotional distress.
 Each participant will leave with a practical understanding of the Co-CREATE toolkit and how this can support a participant’s professional practice in the development of participant centred engagement.
-Participants will also have an opportunity to explore what good practice and effective decision making might be when discussing participant focussed engagement, education, recovery and co-creation.
+Participants will also have an opportunity to explore what good practice and effective decision making might be when discussing person focused engagement (relationships), education, recovery and co-creation.

 Consultants working in partnership with community groups and third sector organisations, RecoverED offers participant and ‘service user’ informed evaluation services.
 Please contact us for more information or for an informal discussion where we can explore your organisation’s needs.